 You may be wondering how this can possibly apply to me, I have no interest in fighting anyone.

 Personal awareness is not about teaching you how to fight or to physically defend yourself, that’s for self-defence classes, it’s about taking you back to basics, teaching you to be mentally aware of your surroundings; who is around you, why are they there and do I look like an easy target?

 Unfortunately, modern life dictates that we are always contactable or are permanently checking our social media, but with a few simple steps we can teach ourselves to become less of a target and vastly improve our personal security:

 If your situation has developed to the point that you no longer feel safe or able protect yourself, you may wish to hire personal security in the form of close protection services (bodyguards) from a private security company.
-You do not have to be rich and famous to hire personal security services; bodyguards are hired for many reasons, of course the obvious: Celebrities, CEO’s, High-net-worth families and Royalty.
-But we also provide bodyguard services in London, throughout the UK, Europe, even Worldwide for our clients for a whole host of reasons, including: Stalkers, jealous ex-partners or family members, court appearances, staff dismissal, shopping trips and even holidays!
+You do not have to be rich and famous to hire personal security services; bodyguards are hired for many reasons, of course, the obvious: Celebrities, CEO’s, High-net-worth families and Royalty.
+But we also provide bodyguard services in London, throughout the UK, Europe, even Worldwide for our clients for a whole host of reasons, including stalkers, jealous ex-partners or family members, court appearances, staff dismissal, shopping trips and even holidays!
 The only prerequisite required is your need for added personal security and safety in any given situation or environment.
-Westminster Security are experts in the provision of close protection services, contact us today to discuss your concerns and security requirements.
+Westminster Security is expert in the provision of close protection services, contact us today to discuss your concerns and security requirements.